ImStudyinglol/NeuralNetwok/readme.txt

          ['hidden', 84],
          ['output', 10]]

-A CNN trained in train.py, it can be load and make prediction in predict.py
+A CNN was trained in train.py, it can be load and make prediction in predict.py

 For detailed information, please contact: lshang6@wisc.edu